-All available Fabry-Pérot modes need further work on flat-fielding.
-Flat-fielding is known to be problematic and work is actively ongoing to fully characterize this and how it might be calibrated properly.
+All Fabry-Pérot modes need further work on flat-fielding.

 Observers should use the tables of etalon free spectral range given in the etalon technical reports and the blocking filter curves to estimate order effects on their particular program.
 Links to the relevant documentation can be found in the appendix, Sec.
 A.8.